sofiluran/jest-testing-quiz/README.md

 This quiz is originally about Jazon Mraz.
 I changed it to IKEA, Rock Band or Pokémon!

+The Testing Claudia wrote was easy to follow!
+Only good things to say!

+---
 ### Features

 - Name input before starting